Your Corporate Plan is important, but so are your Business Plans!

 - Business Plans are subsequently used for managing day-to-day performance, decision-making.
 Overtime, this will ensure you are telling a meaningful performance story for the Division/Branch.

-Grosvenor can help to establish practical and effective Business Plans from developing a Business Plan template, comprehensive but easy-to-follow instructions on how to complete a Business Plan and fit-for-purpose performance measures and targets to efficient reporting mechanisms.
+Grosvenor can help develop a practical and effective Business Plan for from developing a Business Plan template, comprehensive but easy-to-follow instructions on how to complete a the Plan, fit-for-purpose performance measures and targets, through to efficient reporting mechanisms.

 And while you are considering your Business Plan, make sure to read our eBook about Rewriting your Corporate Plan to tell an engaging and clear Performance Story.
 It provides you with some food for thought as a non-traditional, more creative approach to compromising this strategic planning document that has become for many a mere tick-in-the-box exercise.
 Or listen to our podcast about writing an engaging Corporate Plan.